spotfiresoftware/spotfire-mod-textcard/README.md

 The development version of bundle.js is uncompressed and not suitable for end-users.
 Run the following command to compress the bundle:
 - `npm run build`

-## About Mods for TIBCO Spotfire®
+## About Mods for Spotfire®
 -   [TIBCO Community Exchange](https://community.tibco.com/s/global-search/%40uri#q=mod%20for%20tibco%20spotfire&t=Exchange&sort=date%20descending): A safe and trusted place to discover ready-to-use mods
 -   [Developer documentation](https://tibcosoftware.github.io/spotfire-mods/docs/): Introduction and tutorials for mods developers
--   [Mods examples made by TIBCO](https://github.com/TIBCOSoftware/spotfire-mods/releases/latest): A public repository for examples projects
+-   [Mods examples made by Spotfire](https://github.com/TIBCOSoftware/spotfire-mods/releases/latest): A public repository for examples projects